brehima5/Bike_Share_Analysis---Inferential_Statistics/README.md

 7. **Simulated A/B Test: Feature Impact**

 To assess the effect of a small app feature, we simulated an A/B test.
 For the primary metric (total riders), the increase post-feature was not statistically significant (p = 0.078, 95% CI [-101.26, 5.51]).
 For the guardrail metric (registered riders), there was no negative effect (p = 0.9936, 95% CI [-104.95, ∞]).
 This suggests that the feature, even without a significant improvement, does not negatively affect our chosen guardrail.
-In terms of practical significance and feature release, two options can be suggested: improving the feature before release, Or launching the feature to get advantage of a novelty effect, since the feature doesn't harm our other metric (guardrail).
+In terms of practical significance and feature release, two options can be suggested: improving the feature before release, or launching the feature to get advantage of a novelty effect, since the feature doesn't harm our other metric (guardrail)
+**Implication:** Feature is safe but not driving meaningful growth.

+## IV- RECOMMENDATIONS:
+**Product manager and Marketing team:**

+  - Launch "Holiday Explorer Pass" targeting casual users with day passes on tourist-friendly routes
+  - Implement weekly fare caps for registered riders like the MTA *New york city metro system* (free rides after certain threshold)
+  - Aggressive acquisition campaigns in Fall, to maintain ridership as long as possible before Winter, which is the lowest ridership season.

+**Operations Lead**

+  - Morning peaks: Concentrate bikes in residential areas
+  - Dynamic Bike Redistribution
+  - Holidays: Focus on tourist areas and recreational routes
+  - Increase availability during "clear" and "few clouds" conditions (highest demand)
+  - Develop "Weather Guarantee" promotions for rainy days
+  - Implement dynamic pricing that rewards riding in less-than-ideal conditions
+  - Schedule major maintenance during low-demand periods identified in seasonal analysis

+**Policy & Ethics Advisor**

+  - Maintain offline registration options for elderly and low-digital-literacy users
+  - Dynamic pricing and bike redistribution could disadvantage certain neighborhoods, so conducting regular equity audits of bike availability across neighborhoods is crucial for ethics     and equity purposes.
+  - Registered commuters demonstrate high dependency on service for essential transportation, so implementing the weekly fare cap to protect frequent low income commuters.